Professional man in a black robe and orange tie posing against a dark gray background.

 Law Practice

-I’m a busy practising barrister and King's Counsel — KC — which is a mark of seniority at the Bar.
+I’m a practising barrister and King's Counsel — KC — which is a mark of seniority at the Bar.
 KC’s are known as leading counsel, and are engaged in the largest and most complex cases.

 Each case involves leading a multidisciplinary team — consultants in planning, landscape, heritage, ecology, highway, engineering, valuation, for example.
 My role is not just to advise on the law, but to bring the strands of expertise together into a coherent story, and support each team member to perform at their best in service of the client.